anaeim/hr-ai-agent/README.md

 - **Significant delays** in the hiring process
 - **Overlooked qualified candidates**
 - **Inconsistent and robust hiring decisions**
+- **Vulnerability to keyword stuffing / resume hacking** – Many ATS can be tricked by applicants who simply copy job description skills into their resume without real experience, leading to unqualified candidates advancing in the process.

 These challenges make it difficult for companies to build strong, diverse, and high-performing teams.